letsencrypt/boulder/test/challtestsrv/README.md

   }
 ```

-Run the Challenge server:
+Run the Challenge server and subservers:
 ```
-  // Create a waitgroup that can be used to block until the challenge server has
-  // cleanly shut down
-  challSrvWg := new(sync.WaitGroup)
-  challSrvWg.Add(1)
-  // Start the Challenge server in its own Go routine go challSrv.Run(challSrvWg)
+  // Start the Challenge server in its own Go routine go challSrv.Run()
 ```

 Add an HTTP-01 response for the token `"aaa"` and the value `"bbb"`, defer